freeCodeCamp/guide/src/pages/c/ternary-operator/index.md

 printf("%d", c);
 ```

 This looks pretty simple, right?
+Do note that `value_if_true` and `value_if_false` must have the same type, and they cannot be full statements but simply expressions.